Save the Date!! April 3, 2010

 Thank you to our olive oil hosts!

 As PfP’s small enterprise of selling Fair Trade, organic, Palestinian olive oil continues to grow thanks to word of mouth and the wonderful volunteers who host olive oil parties for their friends and families.
 This fall, we would like to recognize the contributions of Houda and Dr. Ali Anaim in Philadelphia; and Stacy Grossman in Grand Rapids, MI.
 We are so grateful to them for their generous efforts in promoting Palestinian olive oil.
 Houda and Dr. Ali Anaim have graciously given of their time and effort to help PfP by selling olive oil!
-They moved from California to Philadephia, PA where Dr. Ali Anaim is currently serving as a pediatric surgeon at Temple University Hospital. …
+They moved from California to Philadephia, PA where Dr. Ali Anaim is currently serving as a pediatric surgeon at Temple University Hospital.
+Says, Dr. Anaim, “When …

 Fun Day in Nahr el Bared